-This is the second post in a blog and webinar series called 101 Digital Marketing Best Practices for Nonprofits, written and presented by Heather Mansfield.
+This is the second post in a blog and webinar series called 101 Digital Marketing & Fundraising Best Practices for Nonprofits, written and presented by Heather Mansfield.
 Please sign up for Nonprofit Tech for Good’s email newsletter to be alerted of new posts.
 Thank you!

 Related Webinar: Website & Email Marketing Best Practices for Nonprofits

 According to the Global Trends in Giving Report, 27% of online donors say that email is the tool that most inspires them to give (social media 29%, 18% website, 12% print).
 Email messaging raised 28% of all online revenue in 2017.
 Despite the popular myth which asserts that email is dying, the truth is that email use is growing with all age groups, worldwide.

 1. Embrace a mobile-first design strategy.

 Sixty-two percent of email is opened on a mobile device, so first and foremost your email campaigns (e-newsletters, fundraising appeals, event invites, welcome emails, thank you emails, etc.) must be designed to be easily read on smartphones and tablets.
 If an email displays poorly on a mobile device, no matter how good the content is, it’s likely to be deleted in under three seconds and as many as 15% of users will even unsubscribe, instead of delete.

 The good news is that modern design trends for mobile email are also compatible with desktop email.
 What looks good on a mobile device often looks even better on desktop and laptop computers, and all email marketing services offer responsive email templates.
 If your organization does not have an in-house designer with the skills to customize and create your own email templates for your email campaigns, it is well worth the investment to hire a professional email designer.